 Mild sedative may be prescribed to the patient to relieve any anxiety and to help her sleep better.
 Pain killers and antibiotics may be prescribed before hand to prevent any pain and infection after surgery.
 If the patient is on any medicines for other health conditions, she should inform the surgeon about the same.

-Patient is generally advised to get hospitalized one day prior to the surgery.
+The patient is generally advised to get hospitalized one day prior to the surgery.
 This ensures that the patient is not late for surgery.
 Also, it helps the patient to get accustomed to the hospital environment where she will be operated and retained for a day or two after surgery.
 The patient is advised to eat very light food.
 After dinner on the night before surgery, she is not supposed to eat or drink anything till after surgery.
-This is advised because under the effect of general anesthesia, the intestines are completely relaxed.
+This is advised because, under the effect of general anesthesia, the intestines are completely relaxed.
 Intestinal contents may spill out of the esophagus or anus and could lead to inconvenience or complications during surgery.
 Antacids and laxatives may be prescribed to the patient.

-On the day of surgery, patient has to be prepped well in advance.
+On the day of surgery, the patient has to be prepped well in advance.
 She is transferred to the operating room.
 A clean, sterilized surgical gown provided by the hospital is to be worn during surgery.
 General anesthesia is administered via a vein in the arm or in the form of nasal fumes.
 If the procedure is performed by abdominal approach, the abdominal skin is cleaned with an antiseptic solution.
-Blood pressure, respiratory rate, pulse and body temperature are monitored while the anesthesia is being administered and also later, throughout the operation.
+Blood pressure, respiratory rate, pulse, and body temperature are monitored while the anesthesia is being administered and also later, throughout the operation.

 Ovarian cyst removal can be done by open method or by minimally invasive method.
 Both methods have their advantages and drawbacks.
 But both are equally effective.
 The procedures are described below in detail.